 - Cultivate and maintain positive working relationships with key national/state partners and leaders, community stakeholders, prospective and current funders, and the KP Center’s Advisory Committee;

 - Develop networks with other funding entities dedicated to funding gun violence research and education for the purposes of co-funding;

 - Work with evaluators to develop framework and reporting requirements for awardees;

 - Participate in partner organization events on violence prevention/intervention strategies; and

 - Work as part of the KP Center’s leadership to manage important internal and external opportunities and challenges.

 - An advanced degree in public health, public policy, health care, or a relevant, related field with a solid understanding of the fields of philanthropy, community health, social justice, and/or racial and health equity

-- At least seven years of relevant work experience in positions of leadership in community health, other health-related fields, and/or grantmaking/philanthropy
+- At least seven years of relevant work experience in positions of leadership in grantmaking/philanthropy, community health, and/or other health-related fields

 - Proven success serving in a leadership position for an organization or program of similar size and complexity with exposure to foundations, while maintaining solid relationships with staff, board, donors, and community